RohanPol2182/Game-Platform-Data-Analysis/README.md

 # Game Platform Data Analysis

 ## Project overview:
-This data analysis project consists of answering questions with respect to the outreach of the game platform, whish is used in Turkey. it answers specific questions with respect to understanding the usage fo the platform, across various parts of the country.
+This data analysis project consists of answering questions with respect to the outreach of the game platform, which is famously used in Turkey. it answers specific questions with respect to understanding the usage fo the platform, across various parts of the country.

 ## Tools used:
 >Languages: Python